-Developmental Courses - A student receiving federal financial aid may not enroll in the same developmental (remedial) course more than three times and continue to receive federal financial aid.
-A federal financial aid recipient may not receive aid for more than 30 semester hours of developmental work.
-Credit hours attempted for developmental courses are included when determining a student's qualitative or quantitative progress for financial aid, including the maximum time frame requirement.
+A student receiving federal financial aid may not enroll in the same developmental (remedial) course more than three times and remain eligible.
+Federal financial aid will pay for a maximum of 30 credit hours of developmental work.
+Credit hours attempted for developmental courses are included when determining a student's SAP status, including the maximum timeframe requirement.